ShreyaChandurkar/TaskManagementApp/README.md

 To set up and run the Task Management app on your local machine, please follow these steps:

-1. Download the app's code as a zip file.
+1.Download the app's code as a zip file.

 2.Extract the code and place it in a suitable folder location on your computer.